briandfoy/briandfoy.github.io/_posts/2020-11-28-neil-degrasse-tyson-is-not-a-scientist.md

 But, in other letters, such as [an unsent fragment to Gauguin from October 1888](http://vangoghletters.org/vg/letters/RM16/letter.html) (that is, before June 1889), Van Gogh also uses "la nuit étoilée", probably to refer to what we now call *Starry Night over the Rhône*.
 Likewise, that was probably less a title and more a description.
 Things are fuzzy here, but that's an interesting discovery!
 Think about that; if an artist doesn't assign a formal title, does it have a title?
 If I post this essay with no title, but you call it something, is that the title?
 When does the title exist and when can we say it is "first"?
 What if the title wasn't assigned much later when the painting changed hands?

 I've asked the MoMA, the current owner of *The Starry Night*, if they know what the correct history is and who gave it the title.
 I've also sent an inquiry to the Van Gogh Museum.
 Maybe some art historian at one of these museums will enjoy educating me about art.
 That's part of science, too: ask people who would already know.
-I call that the Jacques Costeau method.
+I call that the Jacques Cousteau method.
 He'd pull into port and ask the fisherman "you seen anything weird?"

 Second, suppose *The Starry Night* is the title, which seems plausible.
 Was it the first painting to do that?
 Again, here's part of the problem beyond the title.
 When was that the title and not merely a description?
 We can't assume that the date of creation is the same as the date of titling.
 This is an important thing to figure out!
 Do we understand the relationship between the creation of a work of art, its classification, its identity, and author's intent?
 And, is that a rule of the universe that we can know, or something we have to know for every piece of art?
 Does every piece of art have its own, unique title (already shown to false)?
 If we know something about one painting, what can we know about another one?